 Step 3.
 Right-click one backup > Choose Show in Finder.

 Method 1.
 Go to C:\Users\[PC name]\AppData\Roaming\Apple Computer\ MobileSync and then delete the folder.
-What if there are not just one folder and you don’t know which one needs to be deleted?
+What if there is not just one folder and you don’t know which one needs to be deleted?
 Follow method 2.

 Method 2.
 Open iTunes > click Edit at the top > Select Preference > Select Device.
-Your backups would be shown with device name and backup date.
+Your backups will be shown with device name and backup date.
 You could delete the file without misgivings.

 If you want to release the space of your partition or computer, there are two solutions to change iTunes backup location.